 Destination analysis from recent cohorts is not published, but the headteacher and staff work closely with feeder secondary schools to ensure smooth transitions.
 Year 6 visits to secondary schools are arranged; secondary staff may visit the primary.
 The pastoral networks mean that children's worries about change are identified early and supported.
 A pupil who is anxious about size transitions can be buddied, encouraged, and given strategies.
 This continuity of care is one of the primary's distinctive strengths.

-The school is oversubscribed.
-The 2024 admissions cycle saw 15 applications for 10 places, a ratio of 1.5:1.
+The school has shown signs of oversubscription in the available admissions information, but families should verify the current position directly with West Berkshire before relying on older demand figures.
 The school serves the villages of East and West Ilsley and surrounding hamlets, drawing on a widely dispersed rural catchment.
 There is no formal catchment boundary; places are allocated by distance from the school gates, after looked-after children and those with EHCPs naming the school.
 Siblings are also prioritised.

 Entry is at Reception; the school accepts pupils aged 4 (rising from age 3 if children reach statutory school age during the school year).
 The Local Authority (West Berkshire) coordinates reception-stage admissions.
 Those interested in a place should register with the LA and list the school as a preference during the standard admissions window (typically October–November for September entry).
 Parents wishing to visit are warmly encouraged to contact the school office on 01635 281225 to arrange a time.